top of page

 • Camera charger

 • Mobile phones and Internet access – If you prefer to access the Internet through your phone while in Tanzania, please contact your US mobile service provider for their roaming options prior to traveling.
-If you’re using AT&T, you may enable their international day pass service that would allow you to call, text, and use the internet for a flat rate of $10/day or $100/month.
+If you’re using AT&T, you may enable their international day pass service that would allow you to call, text, and use the internet for a flat rate of $10/day or $100/month if you're using it for more than 10 days in one billing cycle.
 Towns, villages and lodges usually have decent signals.
 But take note that it’s hard to find signal while on game drives in the bush.
-We’ll also be staying in lodges with complimentary Wi-Fi access.
+We’ll also be staying in lodges with complimentary Wi-Fi access in their public areas.

 TANZANIA PLASTIC BAG BAN: An eco-friendly Tanzania is saying no to single-use plastic bags.
 Travelers to the country are no longer allowed to bring plastic carrier bags effective June 1, 2019.
 Check-in area at points of entry confiscate plastic bags, with exception of Ziploc bags used to carry personal items, and may impose fines to travelers.
 So please leave your single-use plastic bags at home.
 Click here for more information regarding this travel advisory.